FAQs for Health Plans

 - Changes associated with your spouse/domestic partner's open enrollment period, including changes in the type and cost of their coverage like a gain or loss of eligibility for you, your spouse/domestic partner, or your dependents.

-How do I make changes to my benefits if I experience a qualifying event?
+How do I make changes to my benefits if I experience a qualifying life event?

-Please notify Human Resources of the change; you will be asked to complete a life event update in Manage My Benefits.
-You must complete the process on Manage My Benefits within thirty (30) days of the qualifying event date.
-You will also need to provide the required documentation for your qualifying event in order for the change to be effective.
+Please notify the Human Resources Department of the change; you will be asked to complete a qualifying life event update in Manage My Benefits.
+You must complete the process on Manage My Benefits within thirty (30) days of the qualifying life event date.
+You will also need to provide the required documentation for your qualifying life event in order for the change to be effective.
 We will accept a letter with the effective date from the new/former insurance company or another new/former HR department.

-Please contact us for more information about qualifying events, as this list is not inclusive of all qualified change in status events.
+Please contact us for more information about qualifying events, as this list is not inclusive of all events.

 What is the plan year for Cal Lutheran's benefits plans and when do my calendar year deductibles and annual out of pocket maximums renew?